trifectatechfoundation/trifectatech-website/content/initiatives/workplans/workplan-statime.md

 ### Milestone 4: Client Server PTP

+This milestone will add experimental Client Server PTP with NTS to ntpd-rs using the Statime library.
+During 2026, as the IEEE spec evolves, the implementation will be updated.

 * Experimental implementation for Client Server PTP in ntpd-rs
 * Updates to the implementation as the spec evolves

 This work is supported by [Meinberg](https://www.meinbergglobal.com/).

 ### Milestone 5: Clock synchronization library

+This milestone will extract shared clock synchronization functionality in ntpd-rs and and Statime.
+The result is a new library with potentially small improvements to clock synchronization performance.

+* More details soon

 This work is supported by [NLnet](https://nlnet.nl/project/ntpd-rs-NTPv5/).